mcdexio/example-perpetual-orderbook.py/README.md

 * Keep track with the order book
 * Show your margin balance
 * Keep track with your active orders
-* Place an order every 10 seconds at the price 200
+* Place an order every 10 seconds at the index price
 * Cancel all orders and quit after 5 orders

 The default settings interacts with the Ropsten testnet.
 Try the Ropsten before moves to the Mainnet.